2014–15 San Francisco Dons women's basketball team

-The 2014–15 San Francisco Dons women's basketball team will represent the University of San Francisco in the 2014–15 college basketball season.
+The 2014–15 San Francisco Dons women's basketball team represented the University of San Francisco in the 2014–15 college basketball season.
 It was head coach Jennifer Azzi's fifth season at San Francisco.
-The Dons, members of the West Coast Conference, play their home games at War Memorial Gymnasium.
+The Dons, members of the West Coast Conference, played their home games at War Memorial Gymnasium.
 They finished the season 19–14, 8–10 in WCC play to finish in sixth place.
-They advanced to the championship of the WCC women's tournament where they lost to BYU.
-They were invited to the Women's National Invitation Tournament where they lost in the first round to Fresno State.
+They advanced to the championship of the WCC women's tournament, where they lost to BYU.
+They were invited to the Women's National Invitation Tournament, where they lost in the first round to Fresno State.